Skip to main content

 Borderline Personality Disorder (BPD)

-Borderline Personality Disorder (BPD) is a disorder of emotion regulation affecting up to 5% [1] of the population.
+Borderline Personality Disorder (BPD) is a disorder of emotion regulation, with 5.9% of the population displaying a characteristic at some point in their life (lifetime prevalence) and accounting for 20% of the psychiatric inpatient population.
 Up until a few decades ago, those diagnosed with the disorder were thought to be untreatable.
 Despite this shift, individuals living with BPD continue to face surplus stigma.
-However, evidence-based treatments, have helped changed the narrative for people with the disorder to one of recovery and hope.
+Evidence-based treatments, however, have helped changed the narrative for people living with BPD to one of recovery and hope.

-Many symptoms of Borderline Personality disorder are similar to those found in other disorders, such as anxiety disorder, schizophrenia, and other personality disorders like:
+Many symptoms of borderline personality disorder are similar to those found in other disorders, such as anxiety disorder, schizophrenia, and other personality disorders.
+Some of the most common signs or symptoms of BPD include:

 • Perceived or real fears of abandonment

-• Intense mood swings, brief periods of severe depression or anxiety
+• Intense mood swings, or brief periods of severe depression or anxiety

 • Impulsivity